 If it becomes apparent that there are no viable internal candidates, the board needs to know about potential external candidates and understand that hiring an outside candidate will cost more than promoting someone internally.

 Step 3: Developing Leadership Capability of Candidates

 If there are gaps between current and future leadership capability, the organization should provide targeted and proactive support to each potential successor.
 Ideally, this support should be integrated into individuals’ daily tasks (rather than taking the form of external training courses, for example) and coincide with effective coaching and mentoring.

 The development plan is usually designed in collaboration with each candidate, the CEO, and Chair and/or HR professional; this ensures that all parties are engaged and motivated to meet development goals.
 The plan is based on individual strengths and development needs and should consist of a practical syllabus for each candidate.
 It’s important to understand that successful development does not occur in isolation and provides individual support for candidates to ensure success in their current roles.

 Steps 4 and 5: Decision-making and Transition

-An organisation’s response to the three questions above determines how well it manages a succession circumstance.
-Successful organisations have undergone multiple rounds of identifying future needs, assessing available leadership talent, and proactively developing the leadership capabilities of internal candidates.
+An organization’s response to the three questions above determines how well it manages a succession circumstance.
+Successful organizations have undergone multiple rounds of identifying future needs, assessing available leadership talent, and proactively developing the leadership capabilities of internal candidates.
 Board members have gotten to know each of the internal candidates and seen them in several different settings, but also should be able to rely on current, detailed, and objective evaluations of each candidate’s suitability.